 But I’m stuck with the post office for my zip code when it comes to receiving mail or mail forwarding.
 And that post office is one of the crappiest I’ve ever encountered.
 So, again with the need for mail scanning and forwarding.

 US Postal Inspector

-I’ve also had occasion to start an investigation of post office fraud when items just plain went missing, never to be seen again.
-I haven’t found this option very helpful – it feels to me more like a smokescreen to make you think they’re trying to do right by you, when really they’re doing nothing.
-But you can call 1-877-876-2455 and choose option 3 for mail theft.
-(Do not choose option 1 – they’ll tell you to call 1-800-ask-usps, which is perfectly useless.)
+But if you want to try it, call 1-877-876-2455 and choose option 3 for mail theft.
+(Do not choose option 1 – they’ll tell you to call 1-800-ASK-USPS, which is perfectly useless.)
 I used the phone option, and they were very professional and courteous, but they never called me back as they promised, and I don’t think they really did anything.